shandou/search_with_machine_learning_course/week1/week1_self_assessment.md

 **6. What is target leakage and why is it a bad thing?**

-Target leakage occurs whenver a model is given information that it would not have access to at prediction time.
+Target leakage occurs whenever a model is given information that it would not have access to at prediction time.

 Typical examples include:

 -   Data from the future is mixed with the past in forecasting problems
 -   Target variables are used to encode categorical features (e.g., mean encoding)